the buss chimulco 1

 Arriving in the waiting room at 10:00 AM Dr. Michelle came out and politely asked if I could wait a few minutes apologizing for her English – I replied “No hay problema, tu inglés es mejor que mi español.”
 (No problem your English is better than my Spanish)

 Me saying that to impress the cute young dentist.
-(I had also pulled it up on Google translate Android prior)
+(I had also pulled it up on Google translate Android to be applied to memory prior to the new meetup)

-Shortly she returned and led into me to the room with the 2nd chair and I made myself comfortable.
-No videos this time but decent background music played – acceptable American classic rock.
+She shortly returned and led into me to the room with the 2nd chair and I made myself comfortable.
+No videos this time but decent background music played – acceptable American classic rock – good volume.

 It was up until that point I really liked her.
-Interestingly on her articulating swivel work table were surgical instruments but instead of them being neatly lined up they were all in their own individually sealed bags on her tray and the table beyond.
+Interestingly on her articulating swivel work table were surgical instruments but instead of them being just neatly lined up they were all in their own individually sealed bags on her tray and the chest beyond.

 wrapped sanitized dental tools

-My infatuation for her disappeared when I saw the Novocaine injector, a long thick glass evil syringe with the round thumb pull.
+My infatuation for her disappeared when I saw the NOVOCAINE INJECTOR, a long thick glass evil syringe with the round thumb pull.
 She went to work.
-I had 4 teeth in the lower front teeth, some in back, both sides and by the time she was done I was convinced she had a 20 Ltr jug of the insidious numbing fluid stashed under the chair.
+I had 4 teeth in the lower front teeth, some in back, both sides and by the time she was done I was convinced she had used a 20 Ltr jug of the insidious numbing fluid somehow invisibly stashed under the chair.

 She asked if I wanted to keep any of the teeth.
 I respectfully declined.